Workday/canvas-kit/modules/_labs/pagination/react/README.md

 #### Hoisted Model Pattern

-If you want the `Pagination` component to handle its state and actions internally and hook into page change events, the basic usage examples above should be sufficient.
+If you want the `Pagination` component to handle its state and events internally and hook into page change events, the basic usage examples above should be sufficient.
 However, if you need external access to the model, you can use the hoisted model pattern.
 You can create a model outside of the component with the `usePaginationModel` hook.